bhamail/muffet-filter/README.md

 Release Process
 ---------------
 To release a new version, create a new tag with a sematic version and push it to the repo.
-The CI will automatically build and publish the new version.
-The file: [./configuration.go](./configuration.go) shows the current version number.
+CI will automatically build and publish the new version.

 ```shell
 git tag -a v0.0.1 -m "Release 0.0.1"